 The option to use a digital dial and button rather than a full-on touch screen gives the best of both worlds.
 Amazon

-This Samsung may offer fewer customization options and third-party apps than rival Apple Watch, but that provides you the opportunity for a cleaner, less cluttered customer experience.
+The Samsung Galaxy Watch Active 2 may offer fewer customization options and third-party apps than rival Apple Watch, but that provides you the opportunity for a cleaner, less cluttered customer experience.
 You can still track more than 40 exercises (and auto-detect six), monitor heart rate and sleep, and get notifications from your phone as well.
 Waterproof and with decent battery life, it plays best with an Android phone.

 Best cheap fitness tracker: What you get for under $50